Has COVID-19 Infection Affected Your Muscles And Increased Joint Pain?

 The preliminary diagnosis of knee arthritis starts with a physical examination and an X-ray test.
 In severe cases, the physician may recommend M.R.I.Test for a detailed study of the bones, cartilage, and soft tissues.
 The physician will also recommend a blood test or the synovial fluid examination to diagnose rheumatoid arthritis.

-Here comes regenerative cellular treatment which can be a potential alternative to surgery.
+Here comes regenerative cellular treatment which can be a potential knee arthritis treatment without surgery.
 Platelet-Rich Plasma (P.R.P.) therapy for knee arthritis provides a one-stop solution to your long-lasting symptoms by restoring normal structure and function.
 You can see significant improvement in 2-4 weeks after undergoing P. R. P. therapy.

 A research study published in the journal Arthroscopy revealed that P.R.P. injections were significantly more effective than hyaluronic acid injections by providing long-term pain relief with improved joint function.
 Hyaluronic acid can only lubricate the knee joint, but it cannot treat cartilage loss, unlike P.R.P. therapy [1].